north-aegean

 Guide to the North Aegean island in Greece

-north agean islandsAn ideal destination the islands of the Eastern Aegean have maintained a relatively low growth profile.
-Recently, breaking away from the fashion of the islands of the barren line, they are attracting more and more travelers for value for money holidays with authentic color.
+north agean islandsAn ideal destination the islands of the North Aegean have maintained a relatively low growth profile.
+Recently, breaking away from the fashion of the islands of the barren line, they are attracting more and more travellers for value for money holidays with authentic colour.

 The North Eastern Aegean Islands are far less visited than the popular Cyclades and Dodecanese archipelagos.